Yuhala/pbs-tee/README.md

 sudo sh get-docker.sh
 sudo usermod -aG docker $USER # logout and back
 ```
+Note: the script [setup.sh](native-vms/setup.sh) does all the above.

 - Now spin up the L1 + L2 (sequencer + proposer) stack using builder-playground, specifying the RPC endpoint throughwhich the builder will be reached.
 A rollup-boost instance is (automaticall) lauched by the `cook` command.
 When sequencer receives `engine_FCU`, Rollup‑Boost mirrors it to the builder; upon `engine_getPayload`, collects the builder block, validates it, and feeds it back to the sequencer if valid.